In this post, I will present five tips how to create an awesome fall/winter wardrobe without breaking the bank and without starving style wise.

 You are so in love <3 with that summer dress that you nearly literally wore all summer?
 Then style the summer dress for fall.
 Check whether you could wear it with tights and a slip underneath (yes they still exist) and a jacket to make it a fall indoor outfit.
 The jacket can be either a denim jacket, motorcycle jacket, bomber jacket, blazer, baseball jacket or cardigan.
 Which one works best will depend on the vibe of your dress.

-Sleeveless sheaths look great with a blazer, cardigan (see photo below), Chanel type jacket or black motorcycle jacket worn as a blazer.
+Sleeveless sheaths look great with a Chanel type jacket, blazer, cardigan (see photo above) or motorcycle jacket worn as a blazer.
 Fit-and-flare dresses and printed or solid sleeveless dresses look adorable with a cardigan worn over it, but knotted at the tails instead of buttoning it or as a skirt wearing a sweater over it.
 A white peasant style dress would look cute with a brown leather jacket, brown tights, and brown flat oxfords.
 Your very short mini-dress could even become office appropriate when worn as a tunic over a pair of neutral matching pants or pants that repeat a color of the dress.
 If you find a look that works take notes.
 Then you have your go-to memo when you are in a hurry on a cold September morning ;).

 Now you are ready for a stylish fall, but it is even better when the excitement of the wait lasts a bit longer ;).
 On this end, have a nice stylish rest of the summer and stop by for inspiration on High Latitude Style.